Board of Directors

 A resident of Hollis, Gerri knows the true value of involvement in her community.
 Besides her advocacy through CASA, she was a volunteer on-air reader for the Talking Information Radio Reading Service to the blind and visually impaired.
 She was also Founder and President of the New England Women’s Cycling Club which organized women’s racing series, garnered sponsorships and support for the sport, and encouraged national and international cycling competitors.

-Dan is a Senior Vice President for Citizens Bank.
-He joined Citizens Bank in 2000.
+Dan is a Senior Vice President for TD Bank.
 In his role as a Relationship Manager within the Corporate Banking group, Dan has worked with a number of large public companies throughout New England.

 Dan has a history of supporting programs that benefit children.
-He spent eight years serving as a Big Brother within The Big Brothers/Big Sisters program of Greater Manchester.
-During the past ten years he has also served in various capacities for the Make-A-Wish Foundation in both Massachusetts and New Hampshire.
+He spent eight years serving as a Big Brother within the Big Brothers/Big Sisters program of Greater Manchester.
+During the past 10 years he has also served in various capacities for the Make-A-Wish Foundation in Massachusetts and New Hampshire.

-Dan lives in Chester, New Hampshire with his wife Kristine and their three children.
+Dan lives in Chester with his wife Kristine and their three children.